Top 9 Budget Travel Tips

-Buy a National Park Pass.
+- Buy a National Park Pass.
 For a mere $80, you can purchase an annual pass that’ll allow you to enter as many US National Parks as you can handle for up to one year.
-Individually, each park costs $20 per entry.
+Individually, each park can cost $20 per entry.

-Make it a group road trip.
+- Make it a group road trip.
 More fellow travelers in your campervan means a smaller split of the gas and expenses.
-We offer vans that can comfortably seat up to 5, and sleep up to 5 with a rooftop attachment.
+We offer vans that can comfortably seat up to 5, and sleep up to 5 with a rooftop sleeper.

 - Look out for specials!
 Visit our specials page, sign up for our email list, and join our Escape Specials Facebook Group to be in the know.
 Then go ahead and book your campervan.